 - Instance properties

 Instance properties are specified when the instance is created.
 They include, for example, the instance name and architecture.
-Some of the properties are read-only and cannot be changed after creation, while others can be updated when editing the full instance configuration.
+Some of the properties are read-only and cannot be changed after creation, while others can be updated by setting their property value or editing the full instance configuration.

 In the YAML configuration, properties are on the top level.